Quiq/zendesk-ui-extension/README.md

 The app is designed to run inside an iFrame within the context of the Quiq Message-UI.
 However it can be configured to run locally to test the integration with Zendesk.
 To configure the app for your Zendesk support instance, navigate to `src/app/envs.service.ts` and set the appropriate names.
 Note that you will have to register the app with your Zendesk Support instance ahead of time, specifying the `CLIENT_ID` and the `REDIRECT_URI`.  `REDIRECT_URI` should be set to `http://localhost:3000/oauth`.

+Make sure to run the commands `npm install` and `npm update`, then start the dev server with `npm start`.

 When running locally the code will skip the call to to Quiq Extension SDK and call the Zendesk Search API with a name set in `src/app/envs.service.ts`.
 If you have custom Zendesk fields you can map their ID to a meaningful name in this file as well.
 You should also set `END_USER` to a name of one of your Zendesk Support end-users.